Merzasphor/MWSE/docs/source/lua/type/tes3weapon/isProjectile.rst

-isOneHanded
+isProjectile
 ====================================================================================================

 `boolean`_.
-If true, the weapon is a one-handed weapon.
+If true, the weapon is a projectile.

 .. _`boolean`: ../../../lua/type/boolean.html